696-eth/evmavericks-weekly/README.md

 1. [The reelection process of stewards has begun.
 Apply in the #financial-steward-applications!](https://i.imgur.com/L2tH9OH.png)

+1. [Check out - Weekly Ethfinance Doots Roundup #1](https://www.youtube.com/watch?v=DgalmQ3ulco&list=PLXv3rooahaDSo-zK7so_hz9cG4pmCZVEe&index=2).
+And tune in next week!

+1. Degen Fund.
+2E Portfolio put into fast hands of degens in hopes of making more money.
+'Degen Fund' name has been chosen.
+Multisig 2/5 has been voted for.
+Nominations are still open in the thread 'Chad Fund - members nominations' of #degen-chat.
+So far we have 4 confirmed, 3 pending nominations and 1 declined.
+You can find a small top at the form of the thread and then feel free to drop yours.
+1.
 **Other Info:**

 Degen chat has been more busy this last week: